-Arthritis is incredibly common, and incredibly under-diagnosed in canines.
+Canine arthritis is incredibly common, and incredibly under-diagnosed.
 Even so, it is as painful and debilitating for them as it is for us.
 We have the ability to do something about our pain, while our beloveds do not – they rely on us to be perceptive enough to know when they need a little extra help to manage the pain.

 When arthritis develops in the elbow, we see the joint lose its ability to flex, and then its ability to fully extend.
 For your dog to stand upright and walk forwards, he needs full extension, and for him to lie down or play, he needs a good amount of flexion.

-There are many things we can do to control and manage the progression of arthritis and pain, and any good vet and rehab therapist will advise you to take a multi-modal approach to management.
-No one thing is going to help on its own, but put a well thought-out and tested combination of tools together, and the outcome is likely to be favorable.
+There are many things we can do to control and manage the progression of elbow arthritis and joint pain, and any good vet and rehab therapist will advise you to take a multi-modal approach to management.
+No one thing is going to help on its own, but put a well-thought-out and tested combination of tools together, and the outcome is likely to be favourable.

-One of these tools is hydrotherapy.
-When it comes to elbow dysplasia, swimming really shines, for a few reasons:
+One of these tools is canine hydrotherapy.
+When it comes to treating dogs with elbow dysplasia, swimming shines, for a few reasons:

-2. To swim, your dog needs to flex those elbows!
+2. To swim, your dog needs to flex those elbow joints!
 Swimming has been shown to significantly increase the amount of flexion available in the elbow during walking.
 This means that after a good swim, your dog will immediately be more comfortable and more able to move freely.

 5. Weight management.
-There are few things as effective at keeping off the extra pounds than a good swim, and a healthy weight is imperative for your dog to stay pain free.
+There are few things as effective at keeping off the extra pounds as a good swim, and a healthy weight is imperative for your dog to stay pain-free.

-And so, you see, there is no question about it – when it comes to elbow dysplasia you need to add a regular, life-long swimming routine to your multi-modal management plan.
+And so, you see, there is no question about it – when it comes to elbow dysplasia you need to add a regular, lifelong swimming routine to your multi-modal management plan.
 If that seems daunting to you right now, take a deep breath … I understand and know the feeling well.
 I have been there.
 Just know that you and your dog are going to be OK, with some help.
-Find your closest hydrotherapist with a swimming facility, and go and chat to them, have a consult, and allow them to help you establish swimming as a normal part of your lives.
-You’ll see; it’s going to be fun and make a huge difference to the wellbeing of your family’s best friend.
+Find your closest hydrotherapist with a swimming facility, and go and chat with them, have a consult, and allow them to help you establish swimming as a normal part of your life.
+You’ll see; it’s going to be fun and make a huge difference to the well-being of your family’s best friend.